Buffering got you down? Looking for some tips to combat broadcast delays caused from streaming? Plagued by syncing issues and need some help?

 Hardline Internet connection is recommended when it comes to reliable bandwidth during your broadcast.
 If wireless is the only available option, make sure you are the dominant user.

 Run a speedtest from the computer you are broadcasting from.
-Please visit www.speakeasy.net/speedtest and select the San Francisco server to check your upload speed.
+Please visit www.speakeasy.net/speedtest to check your upload speed.
 The most important part of this test is the upload speed.
-If your goal is to broadcast in HD, you must have at least 2.5 mbps and above for your upload speed level.
-If you experience lower than 2.5 mbps then SD is your only option.
+If your goal is to broadcast in HD (high definition), you must have at least 2.5 mbps and above for your upload speed level.
+If you experience lower than 2.5 mbps then SD (standard definition) is your only option.

-When you are encoding your broadcast settings, make sure to match it with your bandwidth level.
+When you are configuring your broadcast settings in your encoder, make sure to match it with your bandwidth level.
 For example, if your upload speed is at 1 mbps then the highest bitrate should encode at is 500 kbps, because the bitrate level will fluctuate during the broadcast.
-If you exceed your available bandwidth the stream will buffer and die.
+If you exceed your available bandwidth the stream will buffer.
 Please review the chart below for appropriate bandwidth and broadcast settings.
-Very helpful!